WheteThunger/SpawnModularCar/README.md

   {
     "Name": "DoubleTanker",
     "Options": {
-      "ModuleIDs": [1186655046, 1186655046],
+      "Modules": [
+        "vehicle.2mod.fuel.tank",
+        "vehicle.2mod.fuel.tank"
+      ],
       "FreshWaterAmount": 50000
     }
   }
 ],
 ```

 Here are all of the available options you can define per preset.
-Most default to `0` or `false`.
+The only required option is `Modules`.
+The rest default to `0` or `false`.

-- `ModuleIDs` -- List of module item ids that will be added to the car automatically.
-These ids can be found on item pages at [rustlabs.com](https://rustlabs.com/search=module).
+- `Modules` -- List of module item ids or short names that will be added to the car automatically.
 The number `0` represents an empty socket.
+Item names and ids can be found on the [uMod item list page](https://umod.org/documentation/games/rust/definitions).
+  - Previously this field was named `ModuleIDs`.
+That name still works for backwards compatibility but it only accepts ids.
 - `CodeLock` (`true` or `false`) -- Whether to deploy a code lock to the car.
 - `KeyLock` (`true` or `false`) -- Whether to create a key lock on the car and add a matching key to the player's inventory.
-- `EnginePartsTier` (`0` - `3`) -- The quality of engine components to automatically add to all engine modules.
-Choosing `0` will not add any engine components.
+- `EnginePartsTier` (`0` - `3`) -- The quality of engine components to automatically add to all engine modules (`0` for no engine components).
-- `FuelAmount` -- The amount of fuel to put in the fuel tank.
+- `FuelAmount` -- The amount of fuel to put in the fuel tank (`-1` for max).
-- `FreshWaterAmount` -- The amount of fresh water to add to each tanker module if applicable.
+- `FreshWaterAmount` -- The amount of fresh water to add to each tanker module if applicable (`-1` for max).

 ## Localization